kokoye2007/relinux/index.md

 ---

 ### About ###
 Relinux is a free remastering tool for linux.
-It was originally written as a fork of the remastering program named remastersys, but now it is completely rewritten in Python.
+It was originally written as a fork of remastersys, but now it is completely rewritten in Python.
 The goal of this project is to let everyone from normal users to kernel hackers make their own OS easily.

 ### Features ###